kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 Users need to disable the feature gate, and restart kube-scheduler and kube-apiserver.

+On downgrade to the version that doesn't have this feature, there aren't any action that users need to take.
+For pods that have NominatedNodeName set, scheduler will try to honor it, but:
+- if the pod is still not schedulable, it will clear the field
+- if the pod is schedulable, but to a different node - it will also clear it (and potentially set it to a different value if preemption is needed)

 ### Version Skew Strategy

 If kube-apiserver's version is older than kube-scheduler,